AgriculturalModelExchangeInitiative/Crop2ML/doc/user/description.rst

 **Crop2ML Description**
 =======================
+| A crop2ML model is a representation of a biophysical process involved in plant and crop growth and development
+   into a Crop2ML format.
+Crop2ML offers a high modularity in process description.
-| In Crop2ML, a model is either a model unit or a composition of models.
-A ModelUnit  represents the atomic unit of a crop model define by the
+ Thus, a crop2ML model is either a model unit or a model composite.

+| A Crop2ML model unit is a crop2ML model with a fine granularity.
+It means that it doesn't depend on another model.
-	modelers.
-A model composition  is a model resulting from the composition of two or more atomic model or composite models.
+| A Crop2ML model composite is a composition of two or more model unit or model composite.

-| These models have a specific formal definition in Crop2ML.
+| These two types of Crop2ML models each have a specific formal definition.

 Formal definition of a Model Unit in Crop2ML
 --------------------------------------------